@ethryndal

 -

-Sarah Baran wrote a new post, Why Children’s Fiction Writers Need to Provide Readers with Good Role Models 1 year, 10 months ago
+Sarah Burns wrote a new post, Why Children’s Fiction Writers Need to Provide Readers with Good Role Models 2 years, 1 month ago

 In 2013, hoards of little girls aspired to be Queen Elsa.
 French braids became the standard hairstyle, Halloween turned into an Arendelle-themed costume party, and “Let It Go” played in a never-ending loop unt […]